peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

         string displayName,
         PeterO.Mail.Address address);

-Initializes a new instance of the[PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md)class using the given display name and email address.
+Initializes a new instance of the [PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class using the given display name and email address.

 <b>Parameters:</b>

  * <i>displayName</i>: The display name of the email address.
 Can be null or empty.
-Encoded ords under RFC 2047 will not be decoded.
+Encoded words under RFC 2047 will not be decoded.

  * <i>address</i>: An email address.